 - A lot of work!

 - A lot of work!!

 - A lot of work!!!

 - A LOT OF WORK!!!!

 - Mastery-based evaluation

 - Quizzes to test your understanding of topics covered in the lectures

 - HWs to teach you to implement complex networks

 - And optimize them to high degree

+- Projects to expose you to real world DL problems

 - Target: Anyone who gets an "A" in the course is technically ready for a deep learning job

-HW0 / Recitation 0
+HW0/Recitation0

-- Please, please, please, please go through the videos for recitation 0, and complete HW0. - These are essential for you to gain comfort with the coding require in the following homeworks - HW1 part 1 also has many components intended to help you later in the course - So if it seems a bit dense, please bear with it, its worth it - HW1 is the easiest HW!
+- Please, please, please, please, please go through the videos for recitation 0, and complete HW0. - These are essential for you to gain comfort with the coding require in the following homeworks - HW1 part 1 also has many components intended to help you later in the course - So if it seems a bit dense, please bear with it, its worth it - HW1 is the easiest HW!